veronicatesei/hcl-universal-orchestrator-chart/README.md

 Multitenancy is a new architecture that enables a single HCL Universal Orchestrator instance to serve multiple, independent tenants.
 Each tenant operates with its own data, configuration, and user permissions, ensuring strict separation and security.

-Multitenancy must be configured by editing the values.yaml file.
+Multitenancy must be configured by editing the **values.yaml** file.
 The multitenant configuration enables the deployment of the `hcl-uno-saas-controller` microservice.

 Below, you can find the main steps to enable and set up a multitenant environment on HCL Universal Orchestrator:

  1. Open the **values.yaml** file and go to the `uno.config.multitenant` section.

  2. Enable multitenancy by setting the `uno.config.multitenant.enabled` parameter to `true`.

  3. Edit the regular expression in the `uno.config.multitenant.hostnamePattern` parameter according to the hostname of your cluster.

  4. Define the tenant administrators by editing the `uno.config.multitenant.admins`.
 You have three options to specify tenant administrators:

    - **userIds**: Authorize as administrators specific user IDs.
    - **groupIDs**: Authorize as administrators an entire group of IDs.
    - **userIdFilters**: Authorize as administrators every user that has a specific email domain.

-5. Edit all the optional parameter of the `uno.config.multitenant` section according to your needs.
+ 5. Edit all the optional parameters of the `uno.config.multitenant` section according to your needs.

  6. In the `uno.config.multitenant.controllerIngressCertIssuer`parameter, enter the secret name of the certificate that you want to use.

-7. Deploy HCL Universal Orchestrator.

-8. Instance a tenant by accessing the URL exposed by the controller microservice.
+ 7. After the deployment, instance a tenant by accessing the URL exposed by the `hcl-uno-saas-controller` microservice.

 Your multitenant environment is ready to be used.